Date Syrup (2 Ingredients)

 Instructions

-• Pour the entire mixture through a sieve lined with cheesecloth or a nut milk bag to collect the water.
-Then squeeze the dates too to remove as much of the excess juice as possible.
+• Pour the mixture through a sieve lined with cheesecloth or a nut milk bag and collect the liquid in a bowl.
+Squeeze the dates to remove as much of the excess liquid as possible.
+Work in batches if needed.

-• Once ready, allow the syrup to cool before transferring it to a sterilized airtight jar/bottle.
+• Once ready, let the date syrup cool, then transfer it to a sterilized airtight jar or bottle.

 Notes

-Refer to the blog post for answers to more top FAQs!
+Check the blog post for answers to top FAQs!

 Cuisine: Middle Eastern